| | |

 The boulevard takes its name from Pavol Országh Hviezdoslav, a turn-of-the-century Slovak poet and dramatist who also translated works by Schiller, Shakespeare and Goethe.
 There is a large statue of him half-way along the promenade.

-If you have extra time then you may want to explore the Petrzalka district, which is full of Soviet-style apartment buildings and is apparently the biggest neighbourhood of its kind in Europe!
+If you have extra time then you may want to explore the Petrzalka district, which is full of Soviet architecture and is the biggest neighbourhood of its kind in Europe!

 11. Go swimming in Zlaté Piesky!

-There are numerous lakes near Bratislava where you can cool down and get your feet wet, but the one that my friends and I visited was Zlaté Piesky, located about 20 minutes by bus from the city centre.
+There are numerous lakes near Bratislava where you can cool down and get your feet wet, but the one that I visited was Zlaté Piesky, a 20 minute bus ride from the city centre.

 Not what you picture when you think of things to do in Bratislava!